Questioning Grades Received on Assignments or Exams

 STEP ONE: Informal discussion

 - With the Associate Dean, Academic: If the matter cannot be settled informally through discussions with the instructor and/or course coordinator (or to the Field of Study Coordinator if the course does not include a course coordinator), and the student believes that the grade received was unfair due to a procedural error or bias, the student may submit a written statement to the Associate Dean, Academic.
 This statement should clearly document the concerns and supporting evidence of the procedural error or bias (including all of the correspondence to date).
 The Associate Dean, Academic will review the materials and will set up a meeting with the student within two weeks of receiving the written notice.
 The purpose of this meeting will be to attempt to informally resolve the matter and if not, to determine whether the appeal fits the criteria to escalate to a formal appeal review (see criteria in step two).

 STEP TWO: Initiating a Formal Appeal

 If the matter cannot be settled through STEP 1 the student has the option of proceeding to the Faculty of Social Work Student Appeals Committee, referred by SGS as the Graduate Department Academic Appeals Committee (GDAAC).
-This must be done within 8 weeks of receiving the grade).
-Appeals by students in connection with the application of academic rules and regulations by members of the Faculty are subject to the policies and procedures established by the School of Graduate Studies of the University of Toronto.
+This must be done within 8 weeks of receiving the grade.
+Formal academic appeals by students are subject to the policies and procedures established by the School of Graduate Studies of the University of Toronto.
 In order to initiate an appeal to the Graduate Department Academic Appeals Committee, students must complete a Notice of Appeal Form http://www.sgs.utoronto.ca/Documents/GDAAC+Notice+of+Appeal.pdf.

 The purpose of the Student Appeals Committee is to establish Appeal Panels to receive, hear, and decide on all student appeals in the Faculty to determine whether the grade was assigned in a fair and appropriate manner, or whether clear and convincing evidence suggests that the grade for assignment or exam was based on: